mdpopescu/public/README.md

 * MaxRecursion: answer to a problem posed by Karl Seguin on Twitter https://twitter.com/karlseguin/status/521592595282006016 - Write code that prints out the maximum depth of recursion allowed.

+* NetMqBenchmark: see how many messages can be sent / received per second, using two processes on the same computer

 * PageFaults: project from https://www.freelancer.com/projects/C-Sharp-Programming/FIFO-OPTIMAL-LRU.html (I included the detailed spec in the project); apparently someone else is taking the same exam - https://www.freelancer.com/projects/C-Sharp-Programming/lab-rep-project-repost.4718106.html

 * Propagators: code based on ideas from https://www.youtube.com/watch?v=O3tVctB_VSU and http://mcdonnell.mit.edu/sussman_slides.pdf